django/django/docs/asgi.rst

 A channel layer implementing the ``groups`` extension must also provide:

 * ``group_add(group, channel)``, a callable that takes a ``channel`` and adds it to the group given by ``group``.
-Both are byte strings.
+Both are unicode strings.
 If the channel is already in the group, the function should return normally.

 * ``group_discard(group, channel)``, a callable that removes the ``channel`` from the ``group`` if it is in it, and does nothing otherwise.

-* ``send_group(group, message)``, a callable that takes two positional arguments; the group to send to, as a byte string, and the message to send, as a serializable ``dict``.
+* ``send_group(group, message)``, a callable that takes two positional arguments; the group to send to, as a unicode string, and the message to send, as a serializable ``dict``.

 A channel layer implementing the ``statistics`` extension must also provide: